 Philip Miller was the head gardener at the Chelsea Garden, and long time friend of and collaborator with Peter Collinson, a customer, and correspondent of John Bartram in Philadelphia.
 Who would have thought there was such a connection between Telemann and Bartram!

-We are delighted to work with the staff at Bartram's Garden and the gardens at Philadelphia Landmarks to celebrate Telemann 360˚.
+We are delighted to work with the staff at Bartram's Garden and the gardens at The Philadelphia Society for the Preservation of Landmarks to celebrate Telemann 360˚.
 You can find plants and flowers from Telemann's 1742 Garden in these fine Philadelphia Gardens during the Summer and Fall of 2017, where they will be marked as they bloom:

 5400 Lindbergh Blvd.